A look at some of the Canadians who have lost their lives to COVID-19

 COVID-19 has sickened tens of thousands of Canadians from coast to coast and killed thousands.

-"While we can start to become numb to these numbers as time goes on, each one of these individuals had a life that mattered and people who loved them," says Dr. Deena Hinshaw, Alberta's chief medical health officer.
+"While we can start to become numb to these numbers as time goes on, each one of these individuals had a life that mattered and people who loved them," Dr. Deena Hinshaw, Alberta's chief medical health officer, has said.

 Here are the stories of some of those who have lost their lives: